IvanBurenin/miami-oasis/README.md

 * Leisure guide

 ## Powered by
 The website is created using NEXT.js with modal css styles.
 Carousels are built using SwiperJS.
-The website design was crafted using Figma.
+The website design was crafted using Figma

 ## Link
 ✅ https://ivanburenin.github.io/miami-oasis/